 Despite a huge amount of research over the years, scientists are still not sure about the exact cause of Parkinson’s disease.
 The leading theories speculate that there is most likely both an environmental and a genetic link to PD, but the specifics are as of yet unknown.
 Some believe PD may be caused by exposure to a genetic or environmental factor early in life that worsens over time until symptoms begin to appear.
 Makes ya’ think twice about what we may be exposing our children to, doesn’t it?

-Statistics show a slight (5%) increase in the risk of contracting PD if you have a first-degree relative, such as parent, child, or sibling, who has the disease.
+Statistics show a slight (5%) increase in the risk of contracting PD if you have a first-degree relative, such as a parent, child, or sibling, who has the disease.
 In light of that fact, much of the research has focused on families who have more than one member with the illness.
 These families are rare, so studies such as these are precious to researchers.
 This line of research has revealed a bit more about the genetic puzzle.
 They have discovered that many PD patients have an abnormality in a certain protein (alpha-synuclein) that accumulates in their dying brain cells.
 Another clue points to a breakdown of systems that dispose of unwanted proteins in the bodies of PD patients.
 These two factors are common in most all PD sufferers.

-Another clue was uncovered recently when it was discovered that a chemical called MPTP, a byproduct of the manufacture of some illegal narcotic drugs, causes PD like symptoms in people who ingest it.
+Another clue was uncovered recently when it was discovered that a chemical called MPTP, a byproduct of the manufacture of some illegal narcotic drugs, causes PD-like symptoms in people who ingest it.
 The symptoms appear almost immediately, within hours, and are permanent.
 Studies indicate MPTP works through free radical damage, and this has stimulated some research into possible treatments for PD that focus on using antioxidants to fight free radicals.

-There are some medications that can trigger PD symptoms as well, if they are taken at higher than normal dosages for extended periods of time.
+There are some medications that can trigger PD symptoms if they are taken at higher than normal dosages for extended periods of time.
 The main culprits are two drugs given for psychiatric disorders, haloperidol (Haldol) and chlorpromazine (Thorazine).
 Other medications include metoclopramide (Reglan), prescribed for nausea, and valproate (Depakene), an epilepsy drug.

 Gender and Hormones